Repositories, boards and applications are tracked as part of your organizational structure.

 The following sources will automatically generate applications.
 When configuring the below sources, you have the option to map services and components in the source to the application in Faros.

 Applications are dynamically created based on the attributes in a CD event.
 When you post a CD event, you define the application name.
 Faros will assign the event to an existing application or create a new application if needed.
+See Integration with CI/CD systems for integration steps.

-Repositories and boards have the same statuses: Unknown, Ignored, or Included.
+Applications, Repositories and boards have the same statuses: Unknown, Ignored, or Included.

 Ignored: These are the boards, applications and repositories that you would like us to ignore and not keep track within your Faros instance.
 When we refresh data from the underlying source, we will not pull data from those boards or repositories while they are in the ignored state, and no data will be available in the dashboards or the reporting database.
 This board or repository will remain ignored unless you manually change the status in the UI.

 Unknown: If you do not use either the org inference or include the objects manually via the UI, the objects will be in the unknown state.
-By default, the data from unknown boards, repositories, and applications are not pulled from sources.
+By default, the data from unknown boards, repositories, and applications is not pulled from sources.

 To change the status of an application, repository, or board, use the "Manage Application" option in the upper right hand corner of the page.